-The GS team head on down to Southsea, Portsmouth to check out MyDogSighs newly anticipated show ‘Quiet Little Voices’, MDS first solo event in two years.
-Hosting the exhibition is newly opened Tattoo parlour ‘Play Dead‘ in Highland Road owned by MDS good friends Samo White and Lex.
-Inspired by ‘Play Dead’ , Friday the Thirteenth and the local cemetery opposite, MDS chose a darker side to his art.
+The GS team head on down to Southsea, Portsmouth to check out MyDogSighs newly anticipated show ‘Quiet Little Voices’, MDS’s first solo event in two years.
+Hosting the exhibition is the newly opened Tattoo parlour ‘Play Dead‘ in Highland Road, owned by MDS good friends Samo White and Lex.
+Inspired by ‘Play Dead’, Friday the Thirteenth and the local cemetery opposite, MDS chose a darker side to his art.

 “Some (artworks) have embraced the nod to a gallery called play dead, opposite a grave yard and are slightly darker, but not all” MDS

-We have already anticipated a large queue after we read on social media it had begun at 7am!
+We had already anticipated a large queue after we read on social media it had begun at 7 am!
 These were true fans of MDS tackling the cold sea breeze of Southsea to get a one-off tattoo designed by the Portsmouth artist ahead of his exhibition tonight.
-This for some fans their first ever tattoo, a compliment to MDS.
+This, for some fans their first ever tattoo, a compliment to MDS.

 “See art.
 Buy art.
 Be a canvas for art!
 How cool is that?!?!”
 MDS

-The queue is hefty when we arrive, but there is a great crowd mixed with locals and fans from further a field, Spirits are high and we all grab a little glimpse into the window displayed full of MDS treasures of what’s to come.
+The queue is hefty when we arrive, but there is a great crowd mixed with locals and fans from further afield; spirits are high, and we all grab a little glimpse into the window full of MDS treasures of what’s to come.

-MDS works the queue and stops to welcome and chat to everyone.
-This is a family affair and it was great to meet the family and close friends of MDS.
-His oldest son, D is dressed very similar to MDS… a mini version with paint all over his jeans!
-After chatting to MDS we find out D had to dress up as ‘someone who inspires him’ for school today… and he had chosen his Dad.
-Warm heart glowing I ask D if he wants to be an artist when he grows up to which he replies ‘No!’
+MDS works the queue and stops to welcome and chat with everyone.
+This is a family affair, and it was great to meet MDS’s family and close friends.
+His oldest son, D, has dressed very similar to MDS… a mini version with paint all over his jeans!
+After chatting to MDS, we find out D had to dress up as ‘someone who inspires him’ for school today… and he had chosen his Dad.
+Warm heart glowing, I ask D if he wants to be an artist when he grows up, to which he replies ‘No!’
 Don’t you just love them!

-We make our way into the venue and its filled to the brim with MDS goodies.
-There is a great diverse choice from Mydogsighs with prices to please everyone’s pocket, limited edition screen prints, t-shirts and recycled cans, with his signature faces look on.
-We spot the umbrella that MDS has just produced, gaining popularity since his own painted one from Glastonbury Festival last year, and with the threat of rain this is a must!
+We make our way into the venue, and it’s filled to the brim with MDS goodies.
+There is a great diverse choice from Mydogsighs with prices to please everyone’s pocket, limited edition screen prints, t-shirts and recycled cans with his signature faces looked on.
+We spot the umbrella that MDS has just produced, gaining popularity since his own painted one from Glastonbury Festival last year, and with the threat of rain, this is a must!
 Check out the photos below…

-‘Quiet Little Voices’ runs for three weeks so make sure you get to visit the treasure trove of MyDogSighs goodies…and grab a tattoo by the friendly staff at the same time… remember they only Play Dead.
+‘Quiet Little Voices’ runs for three weeks, so make sure you visit the treasure trove of MyDogSighs goodies…and grab a tattoo by the friendly staff at the same time… remember they only Play Dead.